Prunus angustifolia

 Prunus angustifolia, known commonly as Chickasaw plum, Cherokee plum, Florida sand plum, sandhill plum, or sand plum, is a North American species of plum-bearing tree.
-It was originally cultivated by Native Americans before the arrival of Europeans.
-The species' name angustifolia refers to its narrow leaves.
-It became the official state fruit of Kansas in 2022.

 Description

 Chickasaw plum grows 12 to 20 ft tall and 15 to 20 ft wide in an irregular shape.
 It is "twiggy" in nature, and has a scaly, almost black bark.
 Its branches are reddish with thornlike, small side branches.

-In February, March, April and May, small white flowers blossom, 8-10 mm wide, along with red plums, up to 1 in long.
+From February to May, small white flowers blossom, 8-10 mm wide, along with red plums, up to 1 in long.
 The flowers have five white petals with reddish or orange anthers.
 The plums are cherry-like and tend to be quite tart until they fully ripen.
 They ripen in late summer.
 It requires low to medium amounts of water to grow, and dry, sandy or loose soil.
 It grows best in areas with regular sunlight or areas of partial shade.
 In sunny areas, it will be more dense and colonize thickly.
 In areas of partial shade, it will be thinner and less dense, and each plant will be more spread out.